jpomykala/spring-higher-order-components/README.md

 ## `@EnableEmailSending` annotation

 This component gives you simple API to send emails using Amazon SES service.
-Spring HOC will automatically create for you Amazon SES component if bean doesn't exit.
+Spring HOC will automatically create for you Amazon SES component if bean doesn't exist.

 ### Configuration